 Jean: We had many questions concerning this book to come.

 Jim: I am hoping we can get it shown at this year’s San Diego Comic-Con.
-I think it would be fantastic if we have an English-language publisher lined up by then so we can have it at San Diego in both French and English!
+I think it would be fantastic if we have an English-language publisher lined up by then so we can have it in San Diego in both French and English!

 Reed: Anyway, ShieldMaster’s original costume by Joe has a very strong visual impact.
 A real pleasure for an artist!

 Jim: Yes, and I just want to mention that ShieldMaster is not a patriotic, flag-waving character, another Captain America although I am proud, extremely proud of Captain America and of being an American myself .
 The costume colors are not important.
-As Jean says, the costume colors are not exclusively Americanóthe French flag has the same colors, perhaps other countries’s flags also.
+As Jean says, the costume colors are not exclusively Americanóthe French flag has the same colors, and perhaps other countries’ flags also.
 There is no patriotic theme associated with ShieldMaster.

 1st: For American Fans not familiar with Organic Comix, what type of comics do you publish?

 Reed: We have been producing mainstream and underground comics for the last 20 years now.
-It started with a mag called “Reptile“, publishing French Star Artists such as Arnon, Brun and others.
-Now we’re publishing “Strange“, the most famous super-hero magazine in this country.
+It started with a mag called “Reptile“, publishing French Star Artists such as Arnon, Brun, and others.
+Now we’re publishing “Strange“, the most famous superhero magazine in this country.
 We also produced a couple of graphic novels. albums as they are called in France.

 1st: How can fans in the US order copies of the comic?